 Status updates are changes such as “this medication has been discontinued”, or “this problem is now resolved”.
 Status updates report on the normal evolution of a data item over time.

 Implementers of the Summary Section View Option will need to examine the status to determine if the statuses of two data items are different.
 Decision of what to do with statuses of compared items should be part of the clinical workflow to support care.
+Within a given CDA, these statuses should be consistent.

 A receiving system (Content Consumer) receives a CDA document and compares the patient problems that have been documented in the system with problems received in the document.
 The system business rule is to provide a summary section view containing comparable problems with applicable statuses and related dates.
 For example, the receiving system contains a documented cough problem, active status, onset date of March 1, 2017 (effective time low) and no resolved date (effective time high).
 The document that was received has the same cough problem, resolved status, onset date dated March 21, 2017 (effective time low) and resolved date of June 5, 2017 (effective time high).
 The system presents a summary section view with this information to the provider.
 This will assist in driving clinical workflows such as reconciling clinical data, as well as support for clinical decision making.